Tellusant/docs/articles-posts/predictive-model-evaluation-framework.md

 **2.4 Validation**

-From this stem model outcomes:
+Model outcomes stem from these:

 **3.1 Results**